electro-framework/framework/subsystems/common/Interfaces/Http/RouterInterface.md

 You can assemble middlewares into a **middleware stack**, which is a set of concentric middleware layers.

-##### Composing Request Handlers (the Handler Pipeline)
+##### Composing Request Handlers (the Handler Stack)

 Traditional middleware is implemented as a decorator pattern: it wraps around the next middleware on a stack and interceps HTTP requests and responses that flow in and out of it.

-Request handlers are composed in a **handler pipeline**.
+Request handlers are composed in a **handler stack**.

-Both the request and the response flow from handler to handler on the pipeline until a response is fully generated.
+Both the request and the response flow from handler to handler on the stack until a response is fully generated.
-At that point, the response starts moving backwards on the pipeline, evenutally being modified along the way, until the start of the pipeline is reached, at which point it will be sent to the HTTP client (usually the web browser).
+At that point, the response starts moving backwards on the stack, evenutally being modified along the way, until the start of the stack is reached, at which point it will be sent to the HTTP client (usually the web browser).

-If the request reaches the pipeline's end without a complete response being generated, the last handler will usually just send back an `HTTP 404 Not Found` response.
+If the request reaches the stack's end without a complete response being generated, the last handler will usually just send back an `HTTP 404 Not Found` response.

-To make the request and the response advance on the pipeline, each handler **MUST** call the next handler directly, by invoking the `$next` argument (the third parameter of a standard/common middleware signature).
+To make the request and the response advance on the stack, each handler **MUST** call the next handler directly, by invoking the `$next` argument (the third parameter of a standard/common middleware signature).

-If a handler does not specifically invoke the next one, that next handler and all subsequent handlers will not be invoked for the current request, and the current handler's response (either the function's return value or the function's response argument) will start immediately moving backwards the path travelled previously trough the pipeline.
+If a handler does not specifically invoke the next one, that next handler and all subsequent handlers will not be invoked for the current request, and the current handler's response (either the function's return value or the function's response argument) will start immediately moving backwards the path travelled previously trough the stack.

 #### The router middleware

-Selenia has a main, application-level, request handling pipeline.
-At a specific point on that pipeline, there is a **routing middleware handler**, also known as a **router**.
+Selenia has a main, application-level, request handling stack.
+At a specific point on that stack, there is a **routing middleware handler**, also known as a **router**.

 The router makes the request/response flow into a parallel tree-like structure of routes, comprised of patterns and routable elements (where most of them are also request handlers).
 This will be explained further ahead.

-You can picture this as a tree-like structure whose root is attached to a point in the linear request handling pipeline.
-The request/response must flow trought that tree before returning to the main pipeline, where it may resume traveling forward (if there is no complete response to send back) or it may turn back and send the generated response backwards for eventual further processing and output to the HTTP client.
+You can picture this as a tree-like structure whose root is attached to a point in the linear request handling stack.
+The request/response must flow trought that tree before returning to the main stack, where it may resume traveling forward (if there is no complete response to send back) or it may turn back and send the generated response backwards for eventual further processing and output to the HTTP client.